-This boulevard marks what used to be the city wall.
-For 7 centuries, Copenhagen was contained within its walls.
+This boulevard marks what was the city walls.
+For seven centuries, Copenhagen was contained within these walls.
 By the mid-1800s, over 100,000 people were packed inside.
-The overcrowding led to hygiene problems.
-After a cholera outbreak killed thousands, it was clear: The city walls needed to come down...and they did.
+All this congestion led to hygiene problems.
+After a cholera outbreak killed thousands, it was clear: The city walls had to come down…and they did.

 Today, only their echoes remain.
 Remnants of moats and ramparts now form a delightful greenbelt…a string of tranquil lakes and people-friendly parks.

 From the City Hall, the Strøget — a series of lively streets and inviting squares — stretches through the old town.
 Established in 1962, it was Europe's first major pedestrian boulevard.
 A traffic-free street was an experimental notion at the time.
 Though merchants were initially skeptical, it's a hit now, and the Strøget has inspired city planners throughout the world.

 And as shopkeepers on neighboring streets see the benefits of traffic-free zones, other downtown streets are also being pedestrianized.
 Now, streets like this add to Copenhagen's thriving café and restaurant scene.

 As you stroll, realize that the commercial success of a historic street like the Strøget drives up the land value.
 This results in the replacement of old store fronts with new ones, and brings in the chains.
 Look above the street-level advertising to discover bits of the 19th-century character that still survive.
 Above the crowds, attractive pieces of old Copenhagen hide out.

 So we'll better understand what we're discovering, we're joined by my Danish friend and fellow tour guide, Christian Donatzky.